 And it kind of works?
 You see real language.
 Not textbook sentences that nobody actually says, but the way people actually write.
 Short posts, casual grammar, slang, the whole thing.
 It's messy and that's the point.

-So I'd see a Japanese post and try to read it.
+No single tool gives you everything you need in one place.
+I'd see a Japanese post and try to read it.
 Sometimes I'd get the gist, sometimes I'd be completely lost.
 And when I didn't understand something, I'd start the whole cycle: copy a word, look it up in a dictionary, go back, try to figure out the grammar, maybe open Google Translate to get the general meaning, then try to piece it all together.

 Nothing did all of that.
 Not in one place, and definitely not in a way that was contextual to the actual sentence I was looking at.